You're reading a novel set in Victorian London and someone gives someone "three and six". Wait: they gave them what?

 - Farthing one quarter of a penny (i.e. a 'fourthing', but pronounced with a hard th as in "farther").
 It was not minted after 1956, and was not legal tender after 1960.
 Since a penny originally had roughly the buying power of one of today's pounds, the farthing was actually quite useful for most of its history.

 - Ha'penny/Halfpenny yes, half a penny.
 Pronounced "haypnee" even when written in full.note The pre-decimal ha'penny was one inch in diameter.
-Still existed after 1971's decimalisation, but was discontinued in 1984.
+A decimal hapenny (1/200th of a £) still existed after 1971's decimalisation, but was discontinued in 1984.

 - Tuppence 2d.
 Pronounced with the same vowel sounds as "buttons".